J&J Snack Foods (JJSF)

 AI Analysis | Feedback

-Dan Fachner, President and Chief Executive Officer
+Daniel Fachner, Chairman, President and Chief Executive Officer

-Shawn Munsell, Chief Financial Officer
+Shawn Munsell, Senior Vice President, Chief Financial Officer

-Shawn Munsell assumed the role of Chief Financial Officer for J&J Snack Foods on December 2, 2024.
-He brings over 15 years of finance and operating leadership experience from U.S. publicly listed companies within the food and agriculture sectors.
-Prior to joining J&J Snack Foods, Munsell served as the Chief Financial Officer at Calavo Growers.
-His experience also includes seven years at Tyson Foods, where he held positions such as Senior Vice President of Finance and Accounting for their poultry division and Vice President and Treasurer.
-He began his career at CF Industries, where he held various roles including Vice President of Financial Evaluations & Corporate Treasurer.
+Shawn Munsell was appointed Senior Vice President and Chief Financial Officer of J&J Snack Foods, effective December 2, 2024.
+He brings over 15 years of finance and operating leadership experience from publicly listed companies in the food and agriculture sectors.
+Before joining J&J Snack Foods, Munsell served as CFO at Calavo Growers and spent seven years at Tyson Foods, where his roles included Senior Vice President of Finance and Accounting (Division CFO) for the poultry division and Vice President and Treasurer.
+He began his career at CF Industries.

 Lynwood Mallard, Chief Marketing Officer